gravitational/teleport/assets/systemd-unit-upgrader/README.md

 $ tctl create -f mw.yaml
 ```

-Second, a TLS endpoing must be set up to serve the "target version" for the updater (i.e.
+Second, a TLS endpoint must be set up to serve the "target version" for the updater (i.e.
 what version the updater should be trying to install).
 For local testing, this can be mocked
 like so: